 Protect Your Network Security from the Latest Phishing Scams

-There are many different types of phishing attacks out there, and all of them require their own form of defense.
+There are many different types of phishing attacks in Colorado, and all of them require their own form of defense.
 Here are a few of the most common.

 Deceptive phishing attacks are the most common type of phishing practiced today.
 They mimic a normal email from trusted businesses like PayPal or Amazon and are designed to use as many real details as possible to gain the recipient’s trust.